Brissett spoils Titans’ opener, rallying Colts to 19-17 win

 UP NEXT

-Colts: home opener hosting Atlanta.
+Colts: Home opener hosting Atlanta.

-Titans: visit Jacksonville on Thursday night.
+Titans: Visit Jacksonville on Thursday night.

 Follow Teresa M. Walker at www.twitter.com/teresamwalker